-As of March 31, 2016, we had Series A Warrants outstanding exercisable for an aggregate of 2,425,605 shares of Common Stock, Series C Warrants outstanding exercisable for an aggregate of 590,415 shares of Common Stock, Series D Warrants outstanding exercisable for an aggregate of 2,810,811 shares of Common Stock and other warrants exercisable for an aggregate of 571,906 shares of Common Stock.
-As of March 31, 2016, we had 8,335 of Series A Convertible Preferred Stock outstanding exercisable for an aggregate of 4,505,405 shares of Common Stock.
-As of March 31, 2016, 2,297,649 options to purchase shares of our Common Stock were issued and outstanding with a weighted average exercise price of \$4.09 per share.
+As of June 30, 2016, we had Series A Warrants outstanding exercisable for an aggregate of 2,425,605 shares of Common Stock, Series C Warrants outstanding exercisable for an aggregate of 590,415 shares of Common Stock, Series D Warrants outstanding exercisable for an aggregate of 2,810,811 shares of Common Stock and other warrants exercisable for an aggregate of 571,906 shares of Common Stock.
+As of June 30, 2016, we had 7,880 shares of Series A Convertible Preferred Stock outstanding exercisable for an aggregate of 4,505,405 shares of Common Stock.
+As of June 30, 2016, 3,036,998 options to purchase shares of our Common Stock were issued and outstanding with a weighted average exercise price of \$3.38 per share.
 The sale or even the possibility of sale of the shares of Common Stock, or the exercise of options or warrants to purchase shares of our Common Stock and subsequent sale thereof could substantially reduce the market price for our Common Stock or our ability to obtain future financing.

 We are also obligated to issue shares of Series B Convertible Preferred Stock, which are convertible into shares of our Common Stock, pursuant to the Sabby Purchase Agreement.
 At the first closing held on July 5, 2016 under the Sabby Purchase Agreement, we sold and issued 3,151 shares of Series B Convertible Preferred Stock, which is convertible into 3,151,000 shares of Common Stock.
-We may be obligated to sell an additional 10,629 shares of Series B Convertible Preferred Stock, which is convertible into 10,629,000 shares of Common

-Stock.
-The exercise in full of the entire rights to purchase shares of Series B Convertible Preferred Stock under the Sabby Purchase Agreement depends on the satisfaction of a number of conditions set forth in the Sabby Purchase Agreement, including receipt of a shareholder approval to issue more than 19.99% of our Common Stock, and filing a registration statement with the SEC to register for resale the Common Stock issuable upon conversion of the Series B Convertible Preferred Stock.
+We shall sell, and Sabby is obligated to purchase, an additional 10,629 shares of Series B Convertible Preferred Stock upon the satisfaction of a number of conditions under the Sabby Purchase Agreement, none of which are under Sabby's control or that Sabby can cause not to be satisfied, which is convertible into 10,629,000 shares of Common Stock.
+Sabby's obligation to purchase of Series B Convertible Preferred Stock under the Sabby Purchase Agreement depends on the satisfaction of a number of conditions set forth in the Sabby Purchase Agreement, none of which are in Sabby's control or that Sabby can cause not to be satisfied, including receipt of a shareholder approval to issue more than 19.99% of our Common Stock, which we obtained on July 29, 2016, filing a registration statement with the SEC to register for resale the Common Stock issuable upon conversion of the Series B Convertible Preferred Stock, which we filed on July 12, 2016, and having the registration statement declared effective.